eStep/docker-intro/setup.md

 The goal of this workshop is to understand the basics of `docker`.
 In order to do it we need to setup few `docker` tools.
-This tutorial expects that you are working with linux operating system, either one running directly on your computer a linux vm inside VirtualBox or other virtualisation software.
+This tutorial expects that you are working with linux operating system, either one running directly on your computer a linux vm inside VirtualBox or other virtualization software.

 For *Multi Container Applications* lesson you will need to install `docker-compose`.